ipfs/ipfs-docs/docs/concepts/ipns.md

    > 11 B / 11 B [=====================================================] 100.00%
    ```

-   Take note of the CID output by IPFS.
+   Take note of the `Qm` hash output by IPFS.

-1. Use `cat` and the CID you just got from IPFS to view the file again:
+1. Use `cat` and the `Qm` hash you just got from IPFS to view the file again:

    ```shell
    ipfs cat QmUVTKsrYJpaxUT7dr9FpKq6AoKHhEM7eG1ZHGL56haKLG